Sport in London

-In London, a diverse array of athletics stretching from football to tennis have further granted its city the spotlight throughout the world.
+In London, a diverse array of athletics stretching from cricket to football to tennis have further granted its city the spotlight throughout the world.
 London has hosted the Olympic Games in 1908, 1948, and most recently in 2012, making it the most frequently chosen city in modern Olympic history.
-Other popular sports in London include cricket, rowing, rugby, basketball, and most recently American Football.
+Other popular sports in London include rowing, rugby, basketball, and most recently American Football.

 Olympics and Paralympics

 London has hosted the Summer Olympics in 1908 at White City and 1948 at Wembley Stadium.
 In July 2005 London was chosen to host the Games in 2012, making it the first city in the world to host the Summer Olympics three times.

 London hosted the Paralympic Games in 2012, for the first time.

-The 2012 games saw massive development in the East End of London, particularly Stratford, which is home to the Queen Elizabeth Olympic Park, Olympic Stadium and many major venues.
+The 2012 games saw massive development in the East London, particularly Stratford, which is home to the Queen Elizabeth Olympic Park, Olympic Stadium and many major venues.
 Other events were spread out across the city, from Wembley Stadium in the north-west to Wimbledon in the south.